Eurovision Song Contest 2010: Final

 Lena performing the winning entry, "Satellite," for Germany.

-The final took place on 29 May 2010 at 21:00 CEST.
+The final took place on 29 May 2010 at 21:00 CEST and was won by Germany.
 The "Big Four" and the host country, Norway, qualified directly for the final.
 From the two semi-finals on 25 and 27 May 2010, twenty countries qualified for the final.
-A total of twenty-five countries competed in the final.
+A total of 25 countries competed in the final and all 39 participants voted.
 The voting system used was similar to that used in the (with a combination of televotes and jury votes), but viewers were able to vote during the performances; the voting window ended 15 minutes after the conclusion of the songs.

 The interval act involved a number of live public outdoor dance events from across Europe, which were planned for promotional purposes, but done in the style of a series of spontaneous flashmobs.
 The outdoor footage was intercut with webcam footage from individual private households.
 Peter Svaar, Head of Press for the contest on behalf of broadcaster NRK, said: "We want to share the Eurovision Song Contest, rather than just broadcast it."
 The seven and a half minute long song "Glow", was produced and co-written by the Element team and performed and co-written by Madcon.